What does my ID and proof of funds have anything to do with my conveyancing in Bebington? Is this really necessary?

 Anti-terror and anti-money-laundering laws require solicitors and licensed conveyancers to verify the identity of the person or body they are dealing with prior to agreeing to accepting their conveyancing retainer.
 The Client Care letter that you need to sign will no doubt stipulate this.
 Your lawyer also has obligations to obtain certain documents in accordance with the CML Lenders Handbook requirements last updated on 1st December 2014.
 If you are unwilling to provide ID verification documents, your solicitor would not be able to act for you.

 I am currently in the process of buying my council flat in Bebington.
-I have a mortgage agreed with Nationwide.
+I have a mortgage offer with HSBC.
 Conveyancing is new to me.
 Can I proceed without a solicitor easily?
-I think we can but we keep being told I should have one.
+I think we can but we keep being told I should use one.
 Any advice?

 It is not advisable to proceed with a house purchase without a solicitor.
 The council's solicitor are not acting for you.
 You need a solicitor for a number reasons.
 One of which is to verify what plans the Council have for repairs and refurbishment for the next five years.
 Many leaseholders have been stung for contributions of thousands of pounds.
 In any event, if you are getting a mortgage with HSBC, you will need to appoint a solicitor on the HSBC conveyancing panel.

 I was told four weeks ago that my mortgage has been agreed to by Co-operative.
 Is it usual for Co-operative to only issue the offer once my solicitor in Bebington is approved on their conveyancing panel?
 Co-operative have asked my solicitor to see a copy of their Professional Indemnity Insurance Schedule.